 Freedom of assembly

-Organizing or participating in a peaceful public assembly without prior authorization from the authorities was a violation under both the Administrative Offences Code and the Criminal Code, punishable by heavy fines or up to 75 days’ detention.
-Providing “assistance” to “illegal” assemblies, including by “means of communication”, including social media, constituted a criminal offence.
+Organizing or participating in a peaceful demonstration without the authorities’ prior authorization remained an offence under both the Administrative Offences Code and the Criminal Code, punishable by heavy fines or up to 75 days’ detention.

 On 13 July, the UN Human Rights Committee found that Andrei Sviridov’s right to freedom of peaceful assembly had been violated in 2009 when he was prosecuted for holding a one-man picket to protest against the prosecution of human rights defender Yevgeny Zhovtis.
 He was found guilty of conducting a demonstration without prior authorization and fined 12,960 tenge (EUR33).

 On 1 August, peaceful protesters Askhat Bersalimov and Khalilkhan Ybrahamuly were detained and sentenced to five and three days’ administrative detention respectively for taking part in an unauthorized demonstration.
 They were part of a group of a dozen people who gathered in Mahatma Ghandi Park in the city of Almaty on 29 July, walked to the main post office and sent appeals to foreign governments and international organizations on behalf of Zhanbolat Mamai and other prisoners.